-Check if someone’s email is @ their website — i.e. is a corporate address — using FlowBoost
+Check if someone’s email is @ their website — i.e. is their work address — using FlowBoost

-Outright requiring a corporate address on forms may be too frictional, or you simply may not control the lead source.
-But you still want to know if someone happened to provide a corporate address, right?
+Requiring a person’s work address on forms may be too frictional, or you simply may not control the lead source.
+But you can still derive value from the data points you do have.

 FlowBoost has the precompiled function FBUtil.string.partsFromEmail()so you don’t have to code that yourself, and of course offers the standard URL API as FBHttp.URL.